Hatch Act Complaint Dismissed

 “In keeping with this principle, the Board’s regulations mandate that when OSC files a written complaint alleging a violation, the complaint must state ‘with particularity any alleged violations of law or regulation, along with the supporting facts.’
 5 C.F.R. § 1201.123; see also 5 U.S.C. §§ 1215(a)(1), 1216,” the decision said.
 The Board found that the OSC complaint lacked the necessary particularity and supporting facts as the OSC failed to identify the dates the emails were sent, the recipients or the specific content other than they were allegedly sent to aid the Obama campaign.

-On appeal OSC contended that it had met the Board’s requirements for particularity, but the Board disagreed, noting that a respondent cannot adequately respond to a vague charge that he has drafted and/or edited documents or sent emails in the year 2008: “He must be put on notice regarding which documents and which emails OSC believes violated the law.”
+On appeal, OSC contended that it had met the Board’s requirements for particularity, but the Board disagreed, noting that a respondent cannot adequately respond to a vague charge that he has drafted and/or edited documents or sent emails in the year 2008: “He must be put on notice regarding which documents and which emails OSC believes violated the law.”
 The Board also agreed with its ALJ that attaching the documents supporting the charged misconduct to the complaint “can prevent confusion as to the conduct being charged and provide the requisite ‘supporting facts.'”
-Furthermore, the Board disagreed with the OSC that its investigative interviews were sufficient notice to Smith as there were a large volume of documents presented and not all emails considered problematic were provided.
+Furthermore, the Board disagreed with the OSC that its investigative interviews were sufficient notice to Smith as there was a large volume of documents presented and not all emails considered problematic were provided.

 Because double jeopardy does not apply to administrative proceedings and the ALJ dismissed OSC’s complaint without reviewing its merits, OSC can prepare a properly detailed new complaint in this matter.
 The Board agreed to accept OSC’s request to amend the complaint as a request to refile and instructed the Clerk of the Board to docket the amended complaint as a new complaint.